Policy last updated

 - Sample newsletter text – schools may wish to use this text to share information about smoking and vaping with parents and carers in their school newsletter (or through any other relevant communication channel)

-- Get the facts about smoking and vaping – a poster for schools to illustrate facts about smoking and vaping for parents
+- Get the facts about vaping – a poster for schools to illustrate facts about vaping for parents

 Factsheets for schools and parents